-1. The term "support" (lines 10, 11, 12, Support Schedule), with certain exceptions described below, means all forms of support including (but not limited to) contributions, investment income (such as interest, rents, royalties, and dividends), and net income from unrelated business activities whether or not such activities are carried on regularly as a trade or business.
+- 1a.
+The term "support" (for lines 10, 11, and 12 of the Support Schedule), with certain qualified exceptions described in 1b below, means all forms of support including (but not limited to): (Note: Line references are to the Support Schedule.) - (i) Gifts, grants, contributions, membership fees (lines 15 and 16); - (ii) Net income from unrelated business activities, whether or not such activities are carried on regularly as a trade or business (lines 18 and 19);